 Coach parking is extremely limited and must be booked in advance.
 The parking fee for a coach/bus is £50.
 Alternatively there is drop off and collection point.
 Please email to let us know if you are coming by coach.

 Wolf Run Site

-The Wolf Run takes place on a working farm.
-The private farmhouse and outbuildings that can be seen from the event area are completely out of bounds.
-DOGS ARE NOT PERMITTED.
+The Wolf Run takes place on privately owned properties which include working farmland.
+The private estate; farmhouse and outbuildings that can be seen from the event area are completely out of bounds.
+Dogs are not allowed.

 You can also ask the WR staff to write your number onto your arm/chest/forehead with permanent marker, so if you lose your runner number on course, you will still be able to find your Wolf Run photos when searching the Peachysnaps site.